Tribe of Issachar: Biblical narrative

-Rabbanic Literature
+Rabbinic literature

 The tribe of Issachar is particularly represented as one which consisted mostly of scholars, to which there is said to be an allusion in 1 Chron.
 12:32.
 According to Rava, there was not to be found a Jewish student that was not a descendant either of Levi or of Issachar (Yoma 26a).
 The passage of Jacob's blessing referring to Issachar (Gen. 49:14-15) is interpreted as an allusion to the study of Torah, with which the people of that tribe occupied themselves (Genesis Rabba 98:17; compare also pseudo-Jonathan and Rashi ad loc.).
 The tribe of Issachar is also said to have been most influential in making proselytes (Gen. R. 98:12; comp.
 Sifre, Deut.
 364).

 Although Issachar was the ninth son of Jacob, the prince of his tribe was the second to bring the offering for the dedication of the altar (Numbers 7:18-23), because the tribe was well versed in Torah (Gen. R. 72:4).
 The Midrash finds in the details of the offering various allusions to the Torah (Numbers Rabba 8:15).
 The tribe of Issachar advised the others to bring six covered wagons and twelve oxen (Num.
 7:3) on which to load the parts of the Tabernacle (Num.
 R. 7:19).
 The 200 chiefs of Issachar (I Chron.
 12:32) were leaders of the Sanhedrin, whose decisions were implicitly accepted by their brethren (Gen. R. 72:5, 98:17).
 The wise men consulted by Ahasuerus (Esther 1:13) were people of Issachar (Esther Rabba 4).
 The tribe is also represented as having been rich (comp.
 Targum Onkelos to Gen. 49:14); and its members figure as persons who united wealth and learning (Bava Kamma 17a).
 Yet, because they studied the Torah under favorable conditions, they only produced 200 chiefs of the Sanhedrin - whereas the tribe of Naphtali, who studied it under difficulties, produced 1,000 (Song of Songs Rabba 8:14).